 This was the start of an important realization for me: if we want to connect children and families with nature, we must give nature-based teachers the relevant training that they need.

-If we want to continue to grow nature-based early learning programs, we must address the professional needs of those who facilitate them.
+If we want to continue to grow nature-based education, we must address the professional needs of those who facilitate it.
 It's that simple.
 That is why ERAFANS was created, and that will always be our central focus.

 Together let's keep the wonder and wild alive in every teacher...and child!